visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Following the ray corners, we see that the upper right corner for the near plane is actually on the bottom left, because the whole near plane has been reflected to accommodate the fact that it is behind the frustum.
 This explains why the spatial extents mesh appears upside down; it is actually reflected across the x and y axes.

+.. _Visualizing_with_VisIt:

 Visualizing with VisIt
 """"""""""""""""""""""

-One of the advantages of using one of the :ref:`Conduit Output` types is that it is easy to both look at the raw data and generate x ray images.
+One of the advantages of using one of the :ref:`Conduit_Output` types is that it is easy to both look at the raw data and generate x ray images.
-This section will cover generating x ray images using VisIt as well as visualizing the other components of the :ref:`Conduit Output`.
+This section will cover generating x ray images using VisIt as well as visualizing the other components of the :ref:`Conduit_Output`.

 The later Python code examples assume that the following has already been run: